EzeOnoky/Project-Base-Learning-13/README.md

 Creat a pull request and then merge

-Now we can run the Playbook
+Now we can run the Playbook ...skipping apache

 `ansible-playbook playbooks/site.yml -i inventory/uat.yml`

-Now try accessing the tooling web page....
+# 13_15 - pix showing above is done,

+Notice how it skips all apache2 plays, this is because nginx load balancer is activated.

+Now we can run the Playbook ...skipping nginx

+`ansible-playbook playbooks/site.yml -i inventory/uat.yml`

+# 13_16 - pix showing above is done,

+Notice how it skips all nginx plays, this is because apache2 load balancer is activated.

+In both scenarios, the web server was reachable on same port because i always stopped the service first on the play before i switched to a new service

 # Congratulation EZE, you have -----